sportsclimbs/sportclimbs-2/content/south-wales/the-gower/watch-house-crag/watch-house-east.md

 The left-hand of two pumpy problems starting from behind the boulder and not touching it.

 **9. Too Many Fingers (7a) *★***
-A leftwards line across the overhanging wall keeping just off its right-hand arete.
+A leftwards line across the overhanging wall keeping just off its right-hand arête.

 **Nia Miss (5+)**
 The traverse.
 Long slings useful to avoid rope drag.